jsdw/jsdw.github.io/content/posts/javascript-dates/index.md

 +++
-title = "Working with Dates in JavaScript" description = "A few things worth knowing if you work with Dates in JavaScript" date = 2019-05-18
+title = "Notes on Working with Dates in JavaScript" description = "A few things that are worth knowing if you intend to work with Dates in JavaScript" date = 2019-05-18
 [extra]
 created = "2019-05-18"